 \section{Introduction}

-Topological Data Analysis (TDA)~\cite{carlssonTopologyData2009, edelsbrunnerComputationalTopologyIntroduction2010} is an area of data science that has been developing quite fast and that has gathered the interest of many practitioners in the last few years, due to its success in various applications.
-At its core is the use of computational tools from algebraic topology to capture multiscale shape information from data, that require only mild assumptions about the data (e.g., a metric or similarity measure between points) in order to be applied.
-Moreover, a centerpiece of the formal foundations of TDA are mathematical guarantees that ensure the resulting descriptors are reasonably efficient to compute and robust to perturbations.
-As such, TDA has been applied successfully in a wide range of scientific fields, including bioinformatics, computer graphics, and machine learning, among others. \\

-{\bf Persistent homology.} The main computational tool of TDA is {\em persistent homology} (PH).
-Whereas homology is a descriptor of a topological space $X$, the core idea of PH is to study how the homology groups change when computed on a specific family of subspaces of $X$ called a {\em filtration} of $X$.
-A filtration is a family $\mathcal F$ of subspaces of $X$ indexed over a partially ordered set $I$: $\mathcal F = \{X_i\subseteq X\}_{i\in \mathcal I}$, that is {\em nested w.r.t. inclusion}, i.e., it satisfies $X_i\subseteq X_j$ for any $i\leq j$.
-Then, the functoriality of homology and these inclusion induces morphisms between the corresponding homology groups $H_*(X_i) \rightarrow H_*(X_j)$ for each pair $i \leq j$, which allows to detect the differences in homology when going from index $i$ to index $j$.
-One of the most common ways to produce such filtrations is to study the {\em sublevel sets} of a continuous {\em filter} function $f:X\rightarrow \R^n$, defined with $\mathcal F=\{x\in X\,:\, f(x)\leq u\}_{u\in\R^n}$; where the partial order on the poset $ \mathbb R^n$ (denoted by $\le$) is defined, for any $a,b\in\R^n$, as $a \le b$ if and only if $a_i \le b_i$ for any $1\leq i\leq n$. \\
+Topological Data Analysis (TDA)~\cite{edelsbrunnerComputationalTopologyIntroduction2010, oudotPersistenceTheoryQuiver2015} is a new and rapidly developing area of data science that has seen a lot of interest due to its success in various applications, ranging from bioinformatics~\cite{Rabadan2019} to material science~\cite{Buchet2018}.
+The main computational tool of TDA is {\em persistent homology} (PH).
+Whereas homology is a qualitative descriptor of the shape of a topological space $\simpcomp$, the core idea of PH is to capture how the homology groups change when computed on a {\em filtration} of $\simpcomp$.
+A filtration is a family $\{\simpcomp_x\subseteq \simpcomp\}_{x\in A}$ of subspaces of $\simpcomp$ indexed over a partially ordered set (poset) $A$, that is {\em nested w.r.t. inclusion}, i.e., it satisfies $\simpcomp_x\subseteq \simpcomp_y$ for any $x\leq y$.
+Then, the functoriality of homology and these inclusions induce morphisms between the corresponding homology groups $H_*(\simpcomp_x) \rightarrow H_*(\simpcomp_y)$ for each pair $x\leq y$, which allows to detect the differences in homology when going from index $x$ to index $y$.
+One of the most common ways to produce such filtrations is to study the {\em sublevel sets} of a continuous {\em filter} function $f:\simpcomp\rightarrow \R^n$, defined with $\simpcomp_x=f^{-1}(\{x'\in \R^n : x'\leqn x\})$; the partial order on the poset $ \R^n$ (denoted by $\leqn$) is defined, for $x,y\in\R^n$, as $x \leqn y$ if and only if $x_i \leq y_i$ for every dimension $i$.